 About Natalie

-Hi, I’m Natalie Demaree, a multimedia journalist based in New York City seeking to create beauty and understanding through empathetic reporting on the complexities and nuances of this world.
+I’m Natalie Demaree, a New York City-based journalist seeking to create beauty and understanding through empathetic reporting on the complexities of this world.
 I was drawn to my work out of a love for people, curiosity of culture and brokenness over injustice.

 What I cover